mattlchx/Hello-World/README.md

 # Hello-World
 Where everything starts!

-I'm a waiter tired of this non-sens work, so I decided to learn coding! :)
+I'm a waiter tired of this work, so I decided to learn coding! :)